 Signs of OCD in Children

-Obsessive-compulsive disorder is a mental illness characterized by obsessive thoughts that turn into compulsive behavior.
-While most cases of OCD appear in late teen and early adult years, it is possible for children to develop the condition.
+Obsessive-compulsive disorder (OCD) is a mental illness characterized by obsessive thoughts that turn into compulsive behavior.
+While most cases of OCD appear in the late teen and early adult years, children can develop the condition.
 With that in mind, you may be wondering what are the signs of OCD in children.

 Admittedly, symptoms of OCD in children are largely similar to those found in adults.
-However, there are some minor differences that are worth discussing.
+However, some minor differences are worth discussing.

 OCD Symptoms in Children